ChiranthJ/ModelBehaviour/README.md

 ## Problem Statement
 Social welfare benefits entitlement prediction based on poverty level.

-## Short descroiption of the project
+## Short description of the project
-his project helps us identify which households have the highest need for social welfare assistance.
+This project helps us identify which households have the highest need for social welfare assistance.
 Analyzing different parameters from the data set we aim to create a model that can help improve the quality of life for people.